 You definitely need 3 litres of insulated thermos bottles (see also Rules).
 These are quite heavy but there is nothing like hot chocolate or tea when you are really cold.
 In addition you can try transporting coke in a plastic bottle and attaching a heat pad to it.
 If you wrap this in some piece of clothing it will stay liquid for quite some time.
 But be careful.
 If it gets too cold the bottle may explode and get your gear wet.

-The extreme temperatures go down to minus 40 degrees Celsius and colder.
-Don’t forget the wind chill, either.
+The extreme temperatures in March, in some areas of the trail may go down to minus 30 degrees Celsius and colder.
+It is more likely that temperatures at night only go down to around – 20 degrees C. However, it is impossible to make reliable predictions.
+Anything is possible.
+Also, don’t forget the wind chill.
 Minus 25 degrees and wind will make it extremely cold, too.

 Frostbite and hypothermia are a threat of any winter environment.
 Never make the mistake of thinking it won’t happen to you.
 It can happen very quickly.
 Some things to keep in mind: